Best yarn bowls for knitting and crochet

 We love the earthy tones and nature-inspired decoration on these fabulous ceramic yarn bowls by FoxRosalita.
 Handmade and hand-painted in Riga, Latvia, they'd make a fabulous gift for the knitter or crocheter in your life.

 This wooden yarn bowl is not only made from gorgeous Indian Rosewood, but also features an amazing effect that is achieved by fractal burning! - a process using electricity to create fabulous burned cracks which are then filled with colourful resin.
-These bowls and hand-made in India using ethically sourced wood, and as well as this beautiful bowl they also have some other plain wood bowls too.
-Prices start from £31 with free international shipping.
+These wooden yarn bowls for knitting & crochet are hand-made in India using ethically sourced wood, and as well as these beautiful bowls they also have some other plain wood bowls too.

-If you want to treat yourself to a true work of art (that also conveniently doubles up as a yarn bowl), then you've got to check out the amazing ceramic creations by Orna Shoham Avrutzky.
-Her amazing hand painted sculptures all feature animals and come in a wide range of styles – we were particularly blown away by her mother whale yarn bowl – where the baby whale lifts off to reveal a compartment for your yarn!
+If you want to treat yourself to a true work of art (that also conveniently doubles up as a knitting or crochet bowl), then you've got to check out the amazing ceramic creations by Orna Shoham Avrutzky.
+Her amazing hand painted sculptures all feature animals and come in a wide range of styles, and each yarn bowl is truly a one-off unique and original product!

-We've focussed on mostly ceramic or wooden yarn bowls so far, but there is another opition – a 3D printed yarn bowl!
+We've focussed on mostly ceramic or wooden yarn bowls so far, but there is another option - a 3D printed yarn bowl!
 These bowls are made from a high quality plastic by DansCraftShop, who also makes sure the bowls are polished perfectly to ensure your yarn doesn't snag on any edges.
-As well as a couple of designs in the more traditional yarn bowl style, we particularly like this one with multiple holes as it could be used for a whole range of other purposes when you're not using it for yarn!
-Priced at £28
+As well as a couple of designs in the more traditional crochet & knitting bowl style, we particularly like this one with multiple holes as it could be used for a whole range of other purposes when you're not using it for yarn!

 We hope you’ve enjoyed our pick of the best yarn bowls, don’t forget if you need any help with your crochet stitches you can always check out our crochet for beginners guide.
 And if you’re looking to treat yourself, check out our list of the best crochet hooks and the best crochet kits for beginners.